So begins the story of

 will be updated as information comes in and as time permits.
 So that you don’t waste your time

-Readers will be interested to know how many Dolphins have been 'found' of the 300 built.
-At January 14, 2012, we have 188 confirmed "found" Dolphins, of which 6 are no longer with us.
+Readers will be interested to know how many Dolphins have been 'found' of the 301 built.
+At this date we have 236 confirmed "found" Dolphins, of which 14 are no longer with us.
 For more on this ongoing effort check the Number of Boats Found in the History Section.

-There are several indexed sections of interest - History, Technical, Stories, etc., which can be found by clicking on the links at the left, and you may sign up
+There are three indexed sections of interest - History, Technical, and Stories, mentioned above, which can be found by clicking on the links at the left of this page.
+You may sign up

 for our email/newsletter list - which will not be shared with third parties without

 your approval.
+There is an archive of past newsletters in the Home Section - click here to go there.
 At the top left of each page is a Search button.
 This is a link for a Google technology search engine that will search just the site, or the web.
+Just type in your keyword.

 Association.
-This will depend on finding many more of those 300 or so Dolphin owners
+This will depend on finding many more of the present and past Dolphin owners

 out there.
 So please spread the word.